How to make the most of open plan living with bespoke room dividers

 Wondering if your room divider doors will be cut to size?
 Rather than pre-packaged goods that are then trimmed down, Shuttercraft only fit shutters that are made to measure, and crafted just for you.
 We pride ourselves on our installations just as much as the products themselves.

 While actual doors may be sturdier, louvred track shutters are a lighter choice for dividing up your open plan home.
 They can also be matched to any existing window shutters you may have to provide a consistent look and feel throughout your property.
-Your nearest Shuttercraft also offers a colour match option for the Fiji and Sumatra ranges, so you can rest assured that the colour can match your design ideas.
+Your nearest Shuttercraft also offers a colour match option for almost all its shutter ranges (with the exception of Antigua), so you can rest assured that the colour can match your design ideas.

 See how track shutters could work throughout your home